4.57 from 53 votes

 My mom used to make broccoli salad for every gathering growing up and it was one of my absolute favorites, so I thought I’d recreate it but with a lightened-up twist!

-When testing this broccoli salad recipe, I took one bite and was quickly taken back to a memory of being in the kitchen with my mom making this salad for a family cookout.
+When testing this classic broccoli salad recipe, I took one bite and was quickly taken back to a memory of being in the kitchen with my mom making this salad for a family cookout.
 It tastes so similar to her version.
 I know you’re going to love this one!

 Why I Love This Salad